 MVDC may (or will) process your personal information where we have an obligation or a power to do so.
-Processing is defined very widely in the General Data Protection and in addition to disclosing the information to other persons (whether internally or externally) also includes, for example: collecting, holding, altering, consulting on, restricting, erasing or destroying.
+Processing is defined very widely in the UK GDPR and in addition to disclosing the information to other persons (whether internally or externally) also includes, for example: collecting, holding, altering, consulting on, restricting, erasing or destroying.
 It will therefore apply, for example to the storing of your personal information on MVDC's systems in whatever media is used, for example electronic files, databases and e mails, hard copy files, photographs, audio (eg, the recording of your telephone calls when you contact MVDC), video (eg, the CCTV cameras in and around MVDC's Pippbrook Offices).
-Because the definition of personal data has changed, it will also apply to electronic information collected in respect of visitors to MVDC's website, and please refer to the cookies section at the end of this Privacy Notice.
+Because the definition of personal data has changed, it will also apply to electronic information collected in respect of visitors to MVDC's website, please refer to the cookies section at the end of this Privacy Notice.

 In respect of telephone calls to MVDC, your call may be recorded and that recording may be kept for up to 6 weeks.
 The main reason why your call is recorded is to protect both parties to the call.
 If there is a dispute about the contents of the call, for example, then the recording may be referred to during the retention period to help resolve any disagreement.
 Calls may be recorded to protect staff from aggressive, abusive or nuisance calls.
 Callers to our main number 01306 885001 will hear a recorded message advising that calls may be recorded.
 If you have a dispute and need to obtain a copy of a call recording please contact FOI@molevalley.gov.uk in the first instance.

 People that we may disclose the personal information to include: